 Am I free to choose my start time?

 This is only possible for the time trial on Friday, where you can specify your desired starting time during the online registration process.
 We’ll do our best to assign you a slot that’s closest to your request.
 The starting times will be communicated to the participants by mail before the event.
 The result on Friday determines the starting position on Saturday (group start at 9 am).
 The classification after the race on Saturday determines the starting position on Sunday (group start at 9 a.m.).

 Is there a time limit?
 What if I am lapped?

 Yes, for practical reasons, there is an (ample) time limit.
 If you finish outside the time limit, you will not be included in the results and the general classification, but are still allowed to start in the other stage(s).

 Can I participate with an E-bike, gravel or cyclocross bike?

-For those competing on E-bikes, we have created a separate duo-category and a local race.
-Gravel and cyclocross bikes are not allowed in the stage race.
+Gravel, e-bike and cyclocross bikes are not allowed in the stage race.